Elk Viewing Area

 Station 3: 37.246320, -82.176415

-From the intersection of US-460/ Riverside Dr and VA-83/Lovers Gap Rd in Vansant, head southwest on VA-83 W/ Lovers Gap Rd for 3.9 miles.
-Turn a sharp right onto State Rt 718 and continue 1.2 miles, then continue straight onto VA-604 for 0.7 miles.
+From the intersection of US-460/Riverside Dr and VA-83/Lovers Gap Rd in Vansant, head southwest on VA-83 W/Lovers Gap Rd for 3.9 miles.
+Turn right onto State Rt 744 and continue 2.5 miles.
 Southern Gap Outdoor Adventure Center will be on the left.
 Turn left onto Chipping Sparrow Rd.
 A dirt road at the Adventure Center leads to the three viewing stands.
 Each stand has its own parking area.